sbrizu/SeniorDesignProject/README.md

-# SeniorDesignProject
+# Goodwill After-Hours Donation System

-After-hours donation system using ultrasonic and PIR safety detection to control stepper-actuated doors, solenoid locks, a conveyor belt, NeoPixel status LEDs, and a live Flask status UI.
-Developed for the Senior Design course at Tufts University.
+This project implements an automated donation intake system designed for Goodwill-style donation boxes.
+The system uses a Raspberry Pi to coordinate ultrasonic distance sensing, PIR-based safety detection, motorized doors, solenoid locks, a conveyor belt, and RGBW NeoPixel status indicators.
+A live Flask-based web interface provides real-time user-friendly status updates during the donation process.

+This system was developed as part of the Senior Design course in Mechanical Engineering at Tufts University by Ariana Olivares, Nathan Henderson and Sol Brizuela.